FCC certification, scope and applicability

 Section titled “Key differences with the EU”Three fundamental differences from the RED directive:

 - No regulated cybersecurity, the FCC has no equivalent to RED 3.3.
-Ongoing initiatives (U.S. Cyber Trust Mark program launched in 2024) but voluntary status.
+The voluntary U.S. Cyber Trust Mark label (rules adopted by the FCC in 2024) is still being rolled out in 2026 and does not yet accept product applications.

 - FCC ID mandatory for Certification, not just DoC, each certified product has a unique searchable identifier in the EAS.

-- Different limits in Wi-Fi 2.4 GHz: 1 W EIRP in US vs 100 mW in EU.
+- Different limits in Wi-Fi 2.4 GHz: 1 W conducted power (up to 4 W EIRP with a 6 dBi antenna) in the US vs 100 mW EIRP in the EU.
 A full-power US Wi-Fi product does not meet European limits.

 To sell the same product on both markets, two separate certifications are required and often two different hardware/software configurations (regional power limitation).